Location: Richland Campus

 - Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- While performing the duties of this position, the employee is regularly required to use a computer, telephone, and travel by car to all Penn Highlands locations.
+- While performing the duties of this position, the employee is regularly required to use a computer, copier, and telephone, and travel by car to all Penn Highlands campuses.

 - Typical office environment with a quiet to moderate noise level.